flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/development.md

 {{<image src="man_pipeline_text.png" alt="tech" caption="">}}

 A code snippet from the Node.js Server.
 The processed data will be taken over by a **Kafka-Consumer**.
 The circular surfaces which are **submitted by the Frontend** are compared with the assigned **User-IDs** from our Kafka instance.
-After the comparison a decision which signal will be sent to **Ableton Live through Ableton.js** will be made.
+After the comparison, a decision which signal will be sent to **Ableton Live through Ableton.js** will be made.

 {{</section >}}